nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 She's going to So I'm like her crush.
 Yeah.
 She basically just just breathes out really heavy and some noxious, some noxious fumes come out.
 So what I need is I need both bugbear.
 Yeah.

-Sameer and, Kahir to make, giggling humors.
+Simear and, Cahir to make, giggling humors.
 No. It doesn't say on there what the save should be.
 No. I've I've got it.

 I need you both to roll a fortune save.
 I've got it on there now.
 Oh, okay.
 Oh, it's 20.
 Nice job.